St. Rose Dominican Hospital – San Martín Campus

-St. Rose Dominican Hospital – San Martín Campus is Southern Nevada's only faith-based non-profit hospital owned and operated by Dignity Health and is located in Enterprise, Nevada.
+St. Rose Dominican Hospitals are Southern Nevada's only faith-based non-profit hospitals owned and operated by Dignity Health and the San Martin Campus is located in Enterprise, Nevada.
 The hospital provides 147 beds all located in private rooms.

 In late 2006, the San Martín Campus opened in the southwest corner of the valley, becoming the third St. Rose Dominican facility in Southern Nevada and expanding the system's reach outside of Henderson.
 It is named after Saint Martin de Porres, a saint of the Dominican Order.

 San Martin Hospital ranks #1 in Nevada in America’s Best-in-State Hospitals by 2025 Newsweek and Statista.
 The ranking is based on a nationwide online survey of healthcare professionals, quality of care metrics, accreditation data, patient satisfaction data, and a Patient-Reported Outcome Measures survey.

 History

 One of the nation's five largest health care systems, Dignity Health is a 21-state network of nearly 9,000 physicians, 55,000 employees, and more than 380 care centers, including hospitals, urgent and occupational care, imaging centers, home health, and primary care clinics.
 Headquartered in San Francisco.